Lilly Lu

 Biography

-Dr. Lu had been awarded many grants including two competitive research grants in 2007 and 2016 from the National Art Education Foundation, an affiliation of the National Art Education Association (NAEA).
-Dr. Lu was awarded a teaching grant ($20,000) from the 2015 Kelly Endowed Fund.
-She also led a UNO student team to develop and host the video game design summer camps for KANEKO in 2017 and 2018.
+Lu received a teaching grant ($20,000) from the 2015 Kelly Endowed Fund and two UNCAT grants in 2022.
+She also led a UNO student team to develop and host video game design summer camps for KANEKO in 2017 and 2018.

-Dr. Lu’s work has been published in premier journals in Art Education as well as in Technology in Teacher Education.
+Her work has been published in premier journals in Art Education and Technology in Teacher Education.

 Featured Projects & Research Interests